Palazzo della Ragione, Padua

 The Palazzo della Ragione is a medieval market hall, town hall and palace of justice building in Padua, in the Veneto region of Italy.
 The upper floor was dedicated to the town and justice administration; while the ground floor still hosts the historical covered market of the city.

 The palace separates the two market squares of Piazza delle Erbe from Piazza dei Frutti.
-It is popularly called "il Salone" (the big Hall).

-It is part of the UNESCO World Heritage Site of Padua's 14th-century fresco cycles (since 2021).
+It is popularly called il Salone ("the big hall").
+It is included in the UNESCO World Heritage Site inscribed as "Padua’s fourteenth-century fresco cycles" in 2021.

-Details
+Description

-The building, with its great hall on the upper floor hence the name "Salone" ("big Hall"), is believed to be one of the largest medieval halls still extant; the hall is nearly rectangular, its length 81.5m, its breadth 27m, and its height 24 m; the walls are covered with allegorical frescoes.
-The building stands on arches, and the upper storey is surrounded by an open loggia, not unlike that which surrounds the Basilica Palladiana in Vicenza, that was indeed inspired by Padua's Palazzo della Ragione.
+The building, with its great hall on the upper floor is believed to be one of the largest medieval halls still extant.
+The hall is nearly rectangular, its length 81.5m, its breadth 27m, and its height 24 m; the walls are covered with allegorical frescoes.
+The building stands on arches, and the upper storey is flanked by an open loggia, not unlike that which surrounds the Basilica Palladiana in Vicenza, that was indeed inspired by Padua's Palazzo della Ragione.

-The gigantic wooden horse on the western side of the hall was built in 1466 and is modelled on Donatello's Equestrian statue of Gattamelata which is in place in front of the Saint Antony Basilica.
-On the eastern side there is a contemporary version of a Foucault pendulum.
+The gigantic wooden horse on the western side of the hall was built in 1466 and is modelled on Donatello's Equestrian statue of Gattamelata which is placed in front of the Saint Antony Basilica.

 In the northeast corner of the hall is situated a particular tool: the "Pietra del Vituperio".
-It is a stool of black stone which was located at the middle of the hall in the Middle Ages and was used to publicly humiliate insolvent debtors, who were obliged to sit there as in the stocks.
+It is a stool of black stone which was located in the middle of the hall in the Middle Ages and was used to publicly humiliate insolvent debtors, who were obliged to sit there as in the stocks.

-The ground floor hosts, since 800 years and likely the oldest in the European Union, the market hall of the city.
+The ground floor has hosted the market hall of the city for 800 years and is likely the oldest in the European Union.
 Originally dedicated to the commerce of a wide selection of food, clothes, spices, and jewels; it is today mostly active in the food and beverage sector.